Making the Most of a Career Fair

-- Be mindful of professional communication.
-Because you will be interacting with employers via chat (rather than in-person), use full sentences and correct spelling instead of texting language or casual abbreviations.
+- Be mindful of verbal and written communication.
+When interacting with employers via chat, use full sentences and correct spelling instead of texting language or casual abbreviations.
 This is an opportunity for you to display strong written communication skills.

 - Be mindful of your environment.
-Eliminate clutter and distractions.
-Consider downloading professional virtual backgrounds to use when engaging with employers through video.
+Eliminate clutter and distractions that may appear in your video.

 Questions to Ask Employers:

 - What kind of entry-level positions exist within your company?

 - Do you offer internships?
 Do internships often convert to full-time hires?